-Are you constantly kept awake by the burning question: Whatever happened to the cast of Batman: The Animated Series?
+Are you constantly kept awake by the burning question: Whatever happened to the cast of ground-breaking animated show, Batman: The Animated Series?

 Well, prepare to rest easy, for today I have an answer to that very question!